zhengjunyao-work/arc24/docs/modeling/Iteration_50_last_trainings.md

 disabling gradient checkpointing and the speed increases to 7 seconds per sample.
 Is better but still very slow.

+My idea is to create a notebook for the 7B model, that only does test-time fine-tuning on the 50% smallest tasks and does inference with the frozen model for the grouped other 50% tasks.
+I'm not sure if this might work better than the smaller models but it is worth to try it.

 ## Results

 ### Training speed